portotype/portotype.com/ideas/2025-05-02-OWID-Machine-world.md

 main object
 - thinking machines (in general), the parallel to the person
+- start by the machines, what are the desirable things for a machine, and then breakdown into evolution, speed etc
+    - people health: general life expectancy, nutrition, diseases.
+    - machine health: ? age, obsolescence?
+    - people wealth: GDP per capita, Gini
+    - machine wealth: value/ revenue per? market valuation of service?
+    - etc

 properties to be studied
 - computers (to be used by people; per type/ capability)